webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### type conversion

-Further, being strictly type means you often have to convert types
+Further, being strictly type means you often have to convert types.

 ```wgsl
 let a = 1;     // a is an i32